 You see stats on a site like Win-Draw-Win that can be filtered by betting markets to see which teams will fair best for those markets.
 Whilst I realise emulating a site like Win-Draw-Win likely wont be possible, they could take the best bits from their site to make the statistics section totally epic!

-Match Centre is a section that bet365 have worked hard to improve over the years and I think they have just about nailed it with the latest rendition.
+Match Centre is a section that bet365 has adapted over the years and I think they have just about nailed it with the latest rendition.

-The whole concept is based around being able to access the live betting markets quickly, but also to see how the game is panning out.
+The whole concept looks to be based around being able to access the live betting markets quickly, but also to see how the game is panning out.
 Information from the centre includes latest score, number of corners, yellow/red cards, penalties, attacks, dangerous attacks and possession.

 One thing I will say is that the ‘attacks’ and ‘dangerous attacks’ seem to be based more on territory than actually creating a clear goal scoring opportunity.
 Admittedly, I’ve never actually tested this, but that’s certainly how it feels, especially as some of the numbers sky rocket for some games.